-Initial Steps Initial steps are steps that get actived when the execution of the function chart starts.
+Initial Steps Initial steps are steps that are actived when the execution of the function chart starts.

-Transitions Transitions are associated with conditions or events that should be true in order for the function chart to change state, see figure 7.
-Click on the condition to edit it.
+Transitions Transitions are associated with conditions or events that should be true in order for the function chart to change state, see Figure 7.